 Based in Baltimore, Todd Brooks is a member of the bankruptcy group at Whiteford Taylor Preston, where he has an appellate practice and focuses on debtor/creditor rights.
 Brooks has put his efforts into defending Credit Suisse in matters including a case in which the financial services company sued Thornburg Mortgage to obtain collateral from the failed mortgage lender.
 The matter was tried and a judgement of approximately $80 million was obtained.
 Business litigator Aaron Casagrande and his colleagues are defending USALCO, one of the country's major manufacturers of water treatment chemicals and coagulants for drinking water and wastewater, in a lawsuit with more than $100 million on the line.
 The multidistrict litigation is a consolidation of class-action lawsuits brought against suppliers of liquid aluminum sulfate by direct and indirect purchasers, alleging violations of federal antitrust and several state laws regarding the sale of liquid aluminum sulfate.

 At Goodwin Procter, Sarah Frederick represents clients in product liability mass torts, antitrust multi-district litigation and putative class actions, and challenges to agency actions at the trial and appellate levels and has experience in the pharmaceutical industry.
-Frederick handles several matters for Teva Pharmaceuticals U.S.A. including in an ongoing defense of private class-action antitrust litigation challenging the terms of the patent litigation settlement between the company's subsidiary Barr Laboratories and Boehringer Ingelheim over the medicine Aggrenox.
+Frederick handles several matters for Teva Pharmaceuticals U.S.A. including an ongoing defense of private class-action antitrust litigation challenging the terms of the patent litigation settlement between the company's subsidiary Barr Laboratories and Boehringer Ingelheim over the medicine Aggrenox.
 This case raises legal issues in light of the Supreme Court's 2013 decision on Actavis concerning the antitrust treatment of patent settlements in the pharmaceutical industry–such as "reverse payments" or "pay for delay."

 At Ropes & Gray in Boston, Aaron Katz specializes in government enforcement and has stayed busy with False Claims Act dealings including a case involving a home healthcare entity accused of federal and state Medicare fraud in New Jersey currently in full discovery.
 On the pro bono side, Katz is litigating on behalf of an Iraqi war veteran on death row in Alabama for murder after a judge overrode a unanimous jury decision to sentence him to life in prison.
 Katz plans to highlight how trial lawyers failed to present evidence of Lockhart's battlefield experience, which resulted in posttraumatic stress disorder (PTSD).